Next Available Class

 Linux Foundation Training Program Director Jerry Cooperstein talks about our Embedded Linux Development courses.

-Embedded Linux Development is designed to give experienced programmers a solid understanding of adapting the Linux kernel and customized user-space libraries and utilities to embedded applications such as those in use in consumer electronics, military, medical, industrial, and auto industries.
-This five day course includes extensive hands-on exercises and demonstrations designed to give you the necessary tools to develop an embedded Linux device.
+Embedded Linux Development is designed to provide experienced developers a solid grounding in the methods used to adapt the Linux kernel and user-space libraries and utilities to particular embedded environments, such as those in use in consumer electronics, military, medical, industrial, and auto industries.
+This five day course includes extensive hands-on exercises and demonstrations, focused upon the tools necessary for developing embedded Linux devices.
 Upon mastering the material you will have a basic understanding of:

-- The Linux kernel architecture, with emphasis on the essential points needed to adapt the kernel to a custom embedded application
+- The Linux kernel architecture, emphasizing the essential points relevant to adapting the kernel to a custom embedded platform.

 - The techniques for right sizing the system to meet project constraints